ManyaWadhwa/EvalAgent/google_setup.md

 2. **Create a new Custom Search Engine**:
    - Click on **Add** to create a new search engine.
-   - In the form, enter the websites you want your search engine to query.
-If you want to search the entire web, enter `*.com` or `*` to search across all websites.
-(You can refine it later).
+   - In the form just select `Search the entire web`.
+Image Search and SafeSearch can be off depending on your requirements.
    - Click **Create**.

 3. **Get your CSE ID**:
    - Once the CSE is created, click on the **Control Panel** of your Custom Search Engine.
    - On the left, find the **Details** section.
    - Your **Search Engine ID** (CSE ID) will be listed here.
-Copy it.
+Copy it and add to your `environment_variables.sh`.

-### Step 4: Using the Custom Search API
+### [OPTIONAL TO TEST IF THE API KEY WORKS] Step 4: Using the Custom Search API
 - Now that you have both the **API key** and **CSE ID**, you can use them to make requests to the Custom Search API.

 To test, here’s an example of how to make a search request using Python: